YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLWRTDEFER, Journal write start deferred

-Run Time Information: This message always accompanies some other YottaDB/GT.M journaling message.
+Run Time Information: This message always accompanies some other YottaDB journaling message.
 This indicates that a flush of the journal buffer to the disk system was deferred since some other process is currently busy flushing the journal buffer.

 Action: Review the accompanying message(s)for additional information.